top of page

 He joined HotBuckle to perform as Thenardier in Les Misérables, Uriah Heep in David Copperfield, Captain Wentworth in Persuasion, and Mr Knightly in Emma

-Pete left HotBuckle in 2015, and then he became a teacher; however, he's back in 2026 as he kickstarts HotBuckle's newest adventure with HotBuckle Youth.
+Pete left HotBuckle in 2015, to become a drama teacher; however, he's back in 2026 as he kickstarts HotBuckle's newest adventure with HotBuckle Youth.
 Read more about it by pressing on the button below!

 Director of Hotbuckle Youth